 One of the Montego Bay activities that we did that was slightly farther away from the Montego Bay beaches was Croydon Plantation Tour.
 Set up in the hills, over an hour away from the center of Montego Bay, Croydon is a working plantation, where it’s possible to learn all about pineapples, coffee, and other products that have been grown on the island for generations.
 When looking to plan a trip to Jamaica, it’s a great idea to learn about the history and nature of the island.
 Both of these are possible at the plantation.

-Tours are about 3 hours long, not including transportation from your hotel.
+Tours are about three hours long, not including transportation from your hotel.
 The tour includes transportation from Montego Bay, plenty of pineapple and fruit tastings, and a lunch of jerk chicken and other local specialties, while surrounded by mountain views.
 They offer tours Tuesday through Friday.